- Arrival to Campus & Room Keys

 Storage is primarily available for international and out-of-state students traveling from long distances.
 In these cases, students are allowed to make special arrangements to store belongings in the summer months.
 All students may store a limited amount of belongings during the summer months for a fee to be determined by the residence life staff.

 During the school year, students must make contact with their area coordinator as soon as possible to make these arrangements.
-The university is not at liberty to guarantee storage space for all students, especially for carpeting, large item or furniture.
+The university is not at liberty to guarantee storage space for all students, especially for carpeting, large items or furniture.
 Each item placed in storage must be properly packaged and labeled including the student’s name and room number.

 Housing To Do List